 “I thought you’d appreciate the spectacle!”
 Yugo insisted.
 “I know you’re a man of science.
 The first ones were hardly convincing, but your arrival was opportune for testing this one out.
 You’re about to watch the first re-fleshing in the history of the world!”
 Yugo removed his cape and tossed it aside.
 He dropped his belts one by one, explaining more as he went.
 “Before you get your hopes up, let me tell you it is not ideal.
 While the skin still lives, there’s no replacing the organs.
 Smell, hunger, and thirst, among a few other faculties, will not return.
 My appearance however…”

 One of his servants helped Yugo apply the skin.
-It was Alast’s turn to gag when the wiggling skin made sounds as it was stretched across the papist’s limbs.
+It was Alast’s turn to gag when the wiggling pelt made sounds as it stretched across the papist’s limbs.
 Wuluurp wurp wep.
 Yugo flexed his fingers into the skin gloves.
 Wep wep wep.
 He stepped into his skin boots.
 The seam along the chest, which had buttons sewn in, was closed over his ribs.
 The forehead had specially cut holes to make room for his curving horn.
-He grabbed the nose and wiggled it back and forth, stretching the entire face, until it settled into position.
+He grabbed the nose and adjusted it back and forth, stretching the entire face, until it settled into position.
 Wurelp.
-“Naturally I’ll need some glass eyes to compete the illusion.
+“Naturally I’ll need some glass eyes to complete the illusion.
 They’re being crafted as we speak, but for now you can see.”
 He held his arms wide.